Sacroiliac Joint Injection

 need to stop taking certain medicines a few days before the shot.
 Also be sure to

-Your healthcare provider may tell you not to eat or drink after midnight the night
+Your provider may tell you not to eat or drink after midnight the night before the

-before the procedure.
+procedure.
 You may get medicine to help you relax during the injection.
+You should

-You should arrange to have someone drive you home afterward.
-Your provider may give
+arrange to have someone drive you home afterward.
+Your provider may give you other

 What happens during a sacroiliac joint injection?